nashvan/nashwan.github.io/ckad.md

 kubectl logs busybox
 ```

-### Create a busybox pod (using YAML) that runs the command "env".
+### Q/Create a busybox pod (using YAML) that runs the command "env".
 Run it and see the output
 ```bash
 # create a  YAML template with this command
 kubectl run busybox --image=busybox --restart=Never --dry-run=client -o yaml --command -- env > envpod.yaml